-- 8. (1) Whenever a court issues a protection order, the court must make an order- (a) authorizing the issue of a warrant for the arrest of the respondent, in the prescribed form; and - (b) suspending the execution of such warrant subject to compliance with any prohibition, condition, obligation or order in posed in terms of section 7.
-40

-(2) The warrant referred to in subsection (I)(a) remains in force unless the protection order is set aside, or it is cancel led after execution.

-(3) The clerk of the court must issue the complainant with a second or further warrant of arrest. if the complainant files an affidavit in the prescribed form in which it is stated that such warrant is required for her or his protection and that the existing warrant of 45 arrest has been-

-(a) executed and cancelled; or

-(b) lost or destroyed.

-(4) (a) A complainantmay hand the warrant of arrest together with an affidavit in the prescribed form, wherein it is stated that the respondent has contravened any 50 prohibition, condition, obligation or order contained in a protection order, to any member of the South African Police Service.
+- 8. (1) Whenever a court issues a protection order, the court must make an order- - (a) authorizing the issue of a warrant for the arrest of the respondent, in the prescribed form; and - (b) suspending the execution of such warrant subject to compliance with any prohibition, condition, obligation or order in-posed in terms of section 7. - (2) The warrant referred to in subsection (1) (a) remains in force unless the protection order is set aside, or it is cancel led after execution. - (3) The clerk of the court must issue the complainant with a second or further warrant of arrest, if the complainant tiles an affidavit in the prescribed form in which it is stated that such warrant is required for her or his protection and that the existing warrant of arrest has been- - (a) executed and cancelled; or - (b) lost or destroyed. - (4)(a) A complainant may hand the warrant of arrest together with an affidavit in the prescribed form, wherein it is stated that the respondent has contravened any prohibition, condition, obligation or order contained in a protection order, to any 55 member of the South African Police Service.

-(b) If it appears to the member concerned that, subject to subsection (5), there are reasonable grounds to suspect that the complainant may suffer imminent harm as a result of the alleged breach of the protection order by the respondent, the member must 55 forthwith arrest the respondent for allegedly committing the offence referred to in section 17(a).
+(b) If it appears to the member concerned that, subject to subsection (5), there are reasonable grounds to suspect that the complainant may suffer imminent harm as a result of the alleged breach of the protection order by the respondent, the member must forthwith arrest the respondent for allegedly committing the offence referred to in section 17(a).

-(c) If the member concerned is of the opinion that there are insufficient grounds for arresting the respondent in terms of paragraph(b), he or she must forthwith hand a written notice to the respondent which-
+- (c) If the member concerned is of the opinion that there are insufficient grounds for arresting the respondent in terms of paragraph (b), he or she must forthwith hand a written notice to the respondent which- - (i) specifies the name, the residential address and the occupation or status of the respondent;

-- (ii) calls upon the respondent to appear before a court, and on the date and at the time, specified in the notice, on a charge of committing the offence referred to in section I 7(a); and - (iii) contains a certificate signed by the member concerned to the effect that he or she handed the original notice to the respondent and that he or she explained the import thereof to the respondent,

-(d) The member must forthwith for-ward a duplicate original of a notice referred to in paragraph (c) to the clerk of the court concerned, and the mere production in the court 10 of such a duplicate original shall be prima facie proof that the original thereof was handed to the respondent specified therein.
+- (it) calls upon the respondent to appear before a cc urt, and on the date and at the time, specified in the notice, on a charge of con mitting the offence referred to in section I 7(a); and - (iii) contains a certificate signed by the member concerned to the effect that he or she handed the original notice to the respondent and that he or she explained 15 the import thereof to the respondent. - (d) The member must forthwith forward a duplicate original of a notice referred to in paragraph (c) to the clerk of the court concerned, and the mere production in the court of such a duplicate original shall be prima facie proof that the original thereof was handed to the respondent specified therein.